VBernasconi/digital_musicology/milestone3.md

 #### 1. Features evolution
 ##### 1.1 Global changes

-###### 1.1.1 Key change <a id="#keychange"></a>
+###### 1.1.1 Root change <a id="#keychange"></a>
 <img src="images/yearly_features_change/root.png" alt="drawing" width="900"/>
-We can see a dominance of the C and G keys throughout the studied time range.
+We can see a dominance of the C and G tonics throughout the studied time range.
 However, C seems to slowly decreases in the early 90s, in favor of the C#.
-Others dominant keys that seem to grow over the years and compete with the two firsts in the late 70s and early 80 are D and A. The use of other roots is rather constant, with a slight increase in the use of F# in the mid 90s, whereas D# seems to vanish a bit from common usage at that same time.
+Others dominant roots that seem to grow over the years and compete with the two firsts in the late 70s and early 80 are D and A. The use of other roots is rather constant, with a slight increase in the use of F# in the mid 90s, whereas D# seems to vanish a bit from common usage at that same time.

 ###### 1.1.2 Time signature
 <img src="images/yearly_features_change/time_signature.png" alt="drawing" width="900"/>